 All pharmacy residency applicants must submit the following documents by using the Pharmacy Online Residency Centralized Application System (PhORCAS) as part of the application process:

 All application materials are tracked by the residency program director, and each application is reviewed for completeness by a designated group of pharmacists as listed above, using an objective scoring tool (PhORCAS Application Evaluation).
 On-site interview invitations are extended to selected candidates.
+The application deadline for the 2017-2018 program year is January 5, 2017.

 Personal interviews are required for all pharmacy residency applicants who will be considered for a pharmacy residency position.
 Interviews will be conducted using the principles of behavioral interviewing with questions identified to evaluate the following qualities of an applicant: